altimmons/LangNotes/PowerShell.md

 - `$_` - Contains the current object in the pipeline object.
 You can use this variable in commands that perform an action on every object or on selected objects in a pipeline.

+- `$__` is added manually but it the last result

 - `$Allnodes` - This variable is available inside of a DSC configuration document when configuration data has been passed into it by using the -ConfigurationData parameter.
     - For more information, see "Separating Configuration and Environment Data"
 - `$Args` - Contains an array of the undeclared parameters and/or parameter values that are passed to a function, script, or script block.
 When you create a function, you can declare the parameters by using the param keyword or by adding a comma-separated list of parameters in parentheses after the function name.
 - `$ConsoleFileName` - Contains the path of the console file (.psc1) that was most recently used in the session.
 This variable is populated when you start PowerShell with the PSConsoleFile parameter or when you use the `Export-Console` cmdlet to export snap-in names to a console file.

     When you use the `Export-Console` cmdlet without parameters, it automatically updates the console file that was most recently used in the session.
 You can use this automatic variable to determine which file will be updated.
 ReadOnly, AllScope

 - `$Error` - Contains an array of error objects that represent the most recent errors.
 Constant The most recent error is the first error object in the array ($Error[0]).
 Function to unwrap the error array via Idera.
 - `$Event` - Contains a PSEventArgs object that represents the event that is being processed.
 This variable is populated only within the Action block of an event registration command, such as Register-ObjectEvent.
 The value of this variable is the same object that the Get-Event cmdlet returns.
 Therefore, you can use the properties of the $Event variable, such as $Event.TimeGenerated , in an Action script block.
 - `$EventArgs` - Contains an object that represents the first event argument that derives from EventArgs of the event that is being processed.
 This variable is populated only within the Action block of an event registration command.
 The value of this variable can also be found in the SourceEventArgs property of the PSEventArgs (System.Management.Automation.PSEventArgs) object that Get-Event returns.
 - `$EventSubscriber` - Contains a PSEventSubscriber object that represents the event subscriber of the event that is being processed.
 This variable is populated only within the Action block of an event registration command.
 The value of this variable is the same object that the Get-EventSubscriber cmdlet returns.